 Brexit advice for staff planning to travel in EU, EEA countries or Switzerland

-For advice on travelling in Europe, on or around the date the UK leaves the EU, see GOV.UK
+For advice on travelling in the EU/EEA after the end of the transition period, see GOV.UK.

 The NHS provides information on healthcare abroad.

 The University also provides insurance cover and 24-hour telephone assistance for medical care and expenses incurred as a result of sickness or injury, while overseas on University business anywhere in the world.
 This is not affected by the use of an EHIC card or any reciprocal arrangements.